AndreWohnsland/CocktailBerry/docs/addons.md

     "INFO",
     "ADDON NAME has been initialized successfully"
   ) # (3)!
+  _logger.debug("This works as well") # (4)!
 ```

 1. Import the `LoggerHandler` from CocktailBerry to set up your logger.
 2. Give the logger a name, it will be shown in the logs to pinpoint the messages.
 As a suggestion: use *ADDON: YourName* as the logger name, so it's clear the message comes from an addon.
 3. The logger uses the base python logger in the background but delivers an abstraction.
 Levels are "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL".
+4. You can also use the known debug, info, warning, error and critical functions to log your message

 ### Accessing Default Database